Ski Buying Guide

 - You have skied once or twice and enjoyed it so much you want to continue.

-- You can master simple turns and stopping on the learner’s slopes, but still need more lessons to improve.
+- You can master simple turns as well as stopping on the learner’s slopes, but still need more lessons to improve.

-- Staring to link turns on the intermediate slopes and want to get to the next level as fast as possible.
+- You are starting to link turns on the intermediate slopes and want to get to the next level as fast as possible.

-- You are linking turns confidently in most snow conditions on groomed runs, steeper terrain gives you some trouble, you mainly use medium speeds and medium radius turns.
+- You are linking turns confidently in most snow conditions on groomed runs, although steeper terrain gives you some trouble.
+You mainly use medium speeds and mid radius turns.

-- Expert skier in all conditions, you love the sport and ski hard and fast all the time.
+- You are an expert skier in all conditions.
+You love the sport and ski hard and fast all the time.
 You can tack all-terrain with aggression and top technique.

 Skis sit under different categories.
-Depending on the snow type or terrain you spend most of your time skiing on, determines which ski would suit you the best.
-We have defined each ski category below helping you understand what ski you should be looking for.
+The snow type or terrain you spend most of your time skiing on determines which ski would suit you the best.
+We have defined each ski category below to help you understand what ski you should be looking for.

-This category is designed for the skier looking to get off the groomed trails as often as possible and look for fresh snow.
-They tend to have a slightly wider geometry (88mm and up under the foot), this gives them a more flotation in soft snow plus extra stability in the chop.
-Freeride skis typically have a longer radius so they aren’t catchy in varied conditions and feature longer rocker profiles.
-The wider the ski the bigger the rocker profile.
+This category is designed for the skier looking to get off the groomed trails as often as possible to look for fresh snow.
+They tend to have a slightly wider geometry (usually 88mm wide and over under the foot).
+This gives them more floatation in soft snow plus extra stability in chop.
+Freeride skis typically have a longer radius so they aren’t catchy in varied conditions and also feature longer rocker profiles.
+The wider the ski the larger the rocker profile.

-All Mountain skis have a deeper side cut than a freeride ski offering a greater carving sensation on groomed trails.
-The construction is often stiffer torsionally, which provides better the edge grip on firm snow.
-All-mountain skis tend to be under 90mm and provide a more versatile option to a pure on-piste carver.
-Bred from on-piste carvers but with slightly wider geometry.
+All Mountain skis have a deeper side cut than a freeride ski to give a greater carving sensation on groomed trails.
+The construction is often stiffer torsionally, which provides better edge grip on firm snow.
+All-mountain skis tend to be under 90mm wide underfoot and provide a more versatile option to a pure on-piste carver.
+These skis are bred from on-piste carvers, but with slightly wider geometry.

 Frontside / On-Piste

-On-piste skis are at home on the smooth groomed trails.
+On-piste skis are at home on smooth, groomed trails.
 They tend to have a narrow waist for fast edge-to-edge response.
-These carvers have a deep sidecut for ease of turning, are stiff torsionally for great edge hold and have a snappy tail for power out of the turn.
+These carvers have a deep sidecut for ease of turning, are stiff torsionally for great edge hold, and have a snappy tail for power out of the turn.

-Developed for park, pipe or hitting natural features.
+These skis are developed for park, pipe, or hitting natural features.
 Freestyle skis are designed to perform tricks in the air or on features.
-The skis feature turned up tails (twin tips), allowing the skier to land backwards (switch/fakie).
-The tips and tails are often softer to help with absorbing landings but also give good rebound or pop.
+The skis are designed with turned up tails (twin tips) that allow the skier to land backwards (switch/fakie).
+The tips and tails are often softer to help with absorbing landings, but also give good rebound or pop.

-Race skis are the ultimate in performance designed to be skied on the firm groomed trails at high speeds.
-The edge hold on a race ski is second to none because of its solid construction.
+Race skis are the ultimate in performance, designed to be skied on the firm groomed trails at high speeds.
+The edge hold on a race ski is second to none due to it's solid construction.
 They require a very aggressive and technical skier to be able to control them.

-Backcountry skis are also referred to as alpine touring skis, designed for going uphill as well as down.
+Backcountry skis are also referred to as alpine touring skis.
+These are designed for going uphill as well as down.
 They are lightweight and will easily fit climbing skins.

 Big mountain skis are designed for charging big lines with high speeds and big airs.
 These skis come in different widths from wide, powder-oriented skis to narrower, mixed condition skis for charging at your home mountain.

 This is one of the most crucial numbers when selecting skis.
 This measurement corresponds to the terrain/snow pack you will be most likely skiing on.
-A wider waist ski is better for flotation in soft snow but can be harder to manage on firm conditions.
-A narrow waist ski offers quick edge-to-edge but less stability in rough conditions.
+A wider waisted ski is better for flotation in soft snow, but can be harder to manage on firm conditions.
+A narrow waist ski offers quick edge-to-edge performance, but less stability in rough conditions.